Snackmonger/aristoxenus/docs/devlog.rst

 --------
 I have worked out a few basic functions for displaying guitar fingerboard diagrams.
 These are just arrays of notes representing strings.
 It's easy to write a function to filter the fretboard so as to show only the given notes of a chord/scale.
 We can also take a slice of the frets (i.e. columns) to get something resembling a fingering diagram.
-Just using pandas to display digrams for now.
+I'm just using pandas to display digrams for now.
 Eventually I want to be able to put a fretboard position and a chord and generate a fingering chart like this::

             i - - - e       C - - - E